wisniewskikr/chrisblog-it/java-others/springboot-communication-webclient-flux/README.md

 WebClient handles two types of responses:
 * **mono**: single class is returned;
 * **flux**: collection of classes is returned.

+WebClient can be also:
+* **not blocked**: asynchronous communication.
+Code execution is not blocked by WebClient - execution doesn't wait for finishing WebClient task;
+* **blocked**: synchronous communication.
+Code execution is blocked by WebClient - execution waits for finishing WebClient task.

 In this example - WebClient type "flux" - collection of classes is returned from Text service.
 The application displays message "Hello World {number}" three times and "port" numbers of "Text" and "Display" services in JSON format in a browser.
 Service "Text" provides text which should be displayed.
 Service "Display" connects with service "Text" and takes from it text and port and then display it in a browser.